 The Best 20 Gauge Ammo for Home Defense, Whitetail, and Upland Game

-The 20 Gauge is often underrated.
-But even though it's not as powerful or popular as the 12 Gauge, it’s still an excellent option for sport shooting, hunting upland game or deer, and even home defense.
+That’s why I’m surprised by how often the 20 Gauge is underrated.
+Although it isn’t as powerful or popular as the 12 Gauge, it’s still an excellent option for sport shooting, upland game and deer hunting, and even home defense.
 It’s especially well suited to newer or smaller-framed shooters looking for something with less recoil.

 Best 20 Gauge Ammo Overall